ashhtangg/metaheads_v2/index.md

 ### Sacrifice and Potential

 I thought about my parents.
-Their journey and mine — how they had to drop out of school at an early age to work, whether that was farm labor or carrying buckets of water/produce on their backs.
+Their journey and mine — how they had to drop out of school at an early age to work, whether that was farm labour or carrying buckets of water/produce on their backs.
 How hard they worked to eventually move into the UK and give me this privileged life.

 My parents were often busy working, so we didn't spend too much time together, or they would be strict.
 At the time, we didn't often see eye to eye, however, I've come to appreciate their efforts.